How the Registry Works

 Many times the seller does not give the buyer enough information about how to transfer sheep into their name, nor do they tell them the proper fees that need to be sent.
 Or, they may give new owners a copy of the lamb registration instead of the original.
 Another problem is the buyer who buys sheep and does not transfer the sheep into his or her name before reselling the sheep.
 Thus, the sheep may have been resold many times before being sent in to be transferred.
 The Registry recognizes the owner as being the original breeder or the last name recorded on the transfer as signed by the registrar.
 Some buyers sign their own name on the registrar’s line, which voids the registration.
 All registrations and transfers must be signed and dated by the registrar to be valid.

 Before the stud book copy of a registration is filed, each new owner’s name is added to our breeders list, which is sent out to all who request it.
-On average, we send out over 1500 breeders lists per year to potential buyers who may be in your area.
-Each new member also receives a copy of the breed standard and history brochure which should be copied and given to all interested persons.
 While none of the foundation sheep had pedigrees at the time of the original registration, all succeeding generations do.
 You, as the breeder, are required to produce a pedigree when asked by any potential buyer or other breeder.
 If you need a pedigree produced for any of your sheep, please contact the Registry.

 Things to do and not to do that help the registry process